A Lesson to Learn: Lightning eMotors Inc. (ZEV)

 ZEV’s Market Performance

-ZEV stocks went down by -2.73% for the week, with a monthly drop of -15.88% and a quarterly performance of -18.03%, while its annual performance rate touched -35.25%.
-The volatility ratio for the week stands at 5.36% while the volatility levels for the past 30 days are set at 5.98% for Lightning eMotors Inc..
-The simple moving average for the period of the last 20 days is 76.08% for ZEV stocks with a simple moving average of 10.82% for the last 200 days.
+ZEV stocks went up by 43.47% for the week, with a monthly jump of 32.50% and a quarterly performance of 39.26%, while its annual performance rate touched -8.62%.
+The volatility ratio for the week stands at 15.75% while the volatility levels for the past 30 days are set at 8.04% for Lightning eMotors Inc..
+The simple moving average for the period of the last 20 days is 25.57% for ZEV stocks with a simple moving average of -14.21% for the last 200 days.

 Analysts’ Opinion of ZEV

-Many brokerage firms have already submitted their reports for ZEV stocks, with BofA Securities repeating the rating for ZEV by listing it as a “Underperform.”
-The predicted price for ZEV in the upcoming period, according to BofA Securities is $6 based on the research report published on August 06th of the current year 2021.
+Many brokerage firms have already submitted their reports for ZEV stocks, with DA Davidson repeating the rating for ZEV by listing it as a “Buy.”
+The predicted price for ZEV in the upcoming period, according to DA Davidson is $17 based on the research report published on August 11th of the current year 2021.

-Oppenheimer, on the other hand, stated in their research note that they expect to see ZEV reach a price target of $15.
-The rating they have provided for ZEV stocks is “Outperform” according to the report published on June 24th, 2021.
+BofA Securities, on the other hand, stated in their research note that they expect to see ZEV reach a price target of $6.
+The rating they have provided for ZEV stocks is “Underperform” according to the report published on August 06th, 2021.

+Oppenheimer gave a rating of “Outperform” to ZEV, setting the target price at $15 in the report published on June 24th of the current year.

 Stock Fundamentals for ZEV